PowerLab: LabChart

 Formerly known as Chart.
 The software functions like a traditional multi-channel chart recorder, XY plotter, polygraph and digital voltmeter.
 It is compatible with both Windows and Macintosh operating systems.
 The software has hardware settings control, performs analysis in real-time and offline without the loss of raw data, procedure automation via editable macros, and multiple block samplings for the recording and settings of different signals within one file.
-Large specialised add-ons called Modules provide data acquisition and analysis features for specific applications such as ECG, blood pressure, cardiac output, HRV etc. Smaller software plugins provide additional and specialized functionality to LabChart.
+Large specialised add-ons called Modules provide data acquisition and analysis features for specific applications such as ECG, blood pressure, cardiac output, HRV, etc. Smaller software plugins provide additional and specialized functionality to LabChart.
 Extensions perform functions such as file translations into other formats (including PVAN and Igor Pro) and specialist analysis functions (for specific research areas such as spirometry and ventricular pressure).
 The last version of LabChart6 (version 6.1.3) was released in January 2009.

 In April 2009, LabChart 7 was released and incorporates the features of a multi-channel digital oscilloscope that allows recording and averaging of up to sixteen signals in real time.
-Latest version of LabChart7 is version 7.0.

-LabChart 8 is also now available.

 LabTutor

 Software provides a range of hands-on laboratory background for students that includes experimental background & protocols, data acquisition & analysis, and report generation within one interface.
-The software and accompanying PowerLab hardware is configured for immediate use with step by step instructions designed to maximize student productivity by applying independent learning techniques to a suite of human and animal physiological experiments.
+The software and accompanying PowerLab hardware is configured for immediate use with step-by-step instructions designed to maximize student productivity by applying independent learning techniques to a suite of human and animal physiological experiments.
 Recently, LabAuthor software was released to provide educators the ability to design or edit existing LabTutor experiments and tailor the experiments to suit their practical classes without the need of programming or HTML skills.